DOSull/netlogo-utils/distributions-utils.md

 ### **Warning!**
 I am not a statistician, mathematician, probability theorist, or numerical programmer.
 As such, the code for these utility reporters has been assembled from various sources (mainly wikipedia, but also others as specified below) and I cannot vouch for its strict numerical accuracy.
 The results _seem_ OK to me based on simple evaluations of histograms of results and similar 'tests'.
 If you need bullet-proof statistical distributions in your models, you may want to do more thorough checking of your own before using these utilities, or as suggested above incorporate _R_ code using the `r` extension.

-This warning is in addition to the usual disclaimers about random code you find on the internet (even if I am a professor).
+This warning is in addition to the usual disclaimers about random code you find on the internet (even if I am &mdash; or perhaps *especially because* I am &mdash; a professor).

 Anyway, all that said...